Isicathamiya: Origin: traditional music, culture and spirituality

 The fireplace is used metaphorically for the "cooking of songs" in isicathamiya stage performances.
 Emphasis is placed on the social organization based on the Zulu indigenous residence which took form in a circular bee-hive grass hut and at the center the head of surrounded by wives and children.
 The same formation takes places when isicathamiya songs were created with the leader in the center of the group.
 Dreams were an essential part of communicating with ancestors and formed part of a deeply rooted Zulu religious process.
 Some isicathamiya musicians claim some of their songs were created in the spiritual realm given to them by ancestors.
-Joseph Shabalala of Ladysmith Black Mambazo dedicating their fifth explains he composes through dreams whereby for six months in the 1960s he was visited by voices in his dreams.
+Joseph Shabalala of Ladysmith Black Mambazo claimed he was inspired by dreams whereby, for six months in the 1960s, he was visited by voices.
 These were spiritual elders who were singing in the isicathamiya style.
 He experienced a final examination where each of the twenty-four elders asked him a musical question and Shabalala achieved a perfect score.